 Similarly, where investors have more than five years to go until they reach the point they wish to use / spend their money, they should be comforted to some degree by history, and that a recovery in the markets will be seen at some point.

 Of course, it is easy to list historical statements and infer that everything will be ok.
 The reality is that we cannot guarantee history will be repeated and individuals are rightly worried.
-Should you wish to discuss your concerns with MHA Carpenter Box Wealth Management, you should seek to contact your adviser.
+Should you wish to discuss your concerns with MHA Carpenter Box Financial Advisers, you should seek to contact your adviser.

 This includes information that will assist business, providing information on Government Support such as the Emergency Business Grant, Small Business Grant and Coronavirus Business Interruption Loan Scheme (CIBLS), along with practical help for dealing with HMRC under the Time to Pay regime.

 Lastly, with ever lower interest rates for cash accounts, which will be exacerbated by the Bank of England announcing further interest rate cuts this week, we have seen an increase in interest in our Treasury Management Services.
 The service aims to spread money across several cash accounts from different banks offering the potential for higher rates of interest than can be found on the high street, whilst maintaining the protection on offer by the Financial Services Compensation Scheme (FSCS).